Skip to main content

 • Support the enforcement of your business' open source package licensing requirements

-Identify open source security vulnerabilities
+Open source security vulnerabilities

-Semgrep Supply Chain detects security vulnerabilities in your codebase introduced by open-source dependencies using high-signal rules, which are instructions Semgrep uses detect patterns in code, to determine the vulnerability's reachability.
+Semgrep Supply Chain detects security vulnerabilities in your codebase introduced by open source dependencies using high-signal rules, which are instructions Semgrep uses detect patterns in code, to determine the vulnerability's reachability.

 To do this, Semgrep Supply Chain parses lockfiles for a list of dependencies, then scans your codebase using rules that specify the following information: